 Our shop name is DrSaraWickham and we opened it in response to people asking how they could buy things from anywhere in the world, not just when Chris runs a stall at Sara’s events.

 In the first year, we had a limited number of items and it was a bit of an experiment.
-We were so delighted with the results – including loads of 5-star reviews, thank you! – that we left it ticking over during the year.
+We were so delighted with the results – including loads of 5-star reviews, thank you! – that we kept going.

 Sara spent part of the 2020 lockdown restocking the shop for that year, and again you shopped so much that we ran out of some things!

-And now we have restocked again!
-Click here to visit the Sara Wickham Etsy shop and take a look at what I’ve made this year!
+We’ve now become a seasonal shop again, and you can click here anytime between now and Thursday December 15th to visit the Sara Wickham Etsy shop and take a look at what we have.

 We have a fairly unique business model.
 We make a living from our online courses and from the royalties we earn from Sara’s books (which is why we always ask people to recommend and not lend), but we each contribute a day of our time every week to the Birth Information Project.
-The project includes social media pages on which we share new research, and a free, monthly newsletter which we send out to thousands of people who want to keep up-to-date with birth-related research and thinking.
+The project includes social media feeds on which we share research and useful information, and a free, monthly newsletter which we send out to thousands of people who want to keep up-to-date with birth-related research and thinking.
 We donate our time but the infrastructure, software, IT support etc is funded by what we make from the Etsy shop.
 So thanks for supporting us 💜